contao/docs/docs/manual/guides/form-save.en.md

 ### Conclusion

-If you now use the fromular, the data will be saved and can be viewed in the navigation area of the Contao backend in the »Leads« section.
+If you now use the form, the data will be saved and can be viewed in the navigation area of the backend in the »Leads« section.